no1638/soulconsole/README.md

 # Soul Console
-Soul Console: A simple backdoor console (3 options) to start pentesting and experimenting
+Soul Console: A simple backdoor console (3 options) to start pentesting and experimenting Windows/Debian only! if there are any suggestions or edits feel free to let me know! or if you want to help develop a mac version let me know as well!

 **!!DISCLAIMER!!**
 I AM IN NO WAY RESPONSIBLE FOR YOUR ACTIONS REGARDING THESE PROGRAMS AND DO NOT ASSUME ANY RESPONSIBILITY FOR THEM!